-LTRP Note: Lighthouse Trails began publishing Booklet Tracts nearly three years ago.
+LTRP Note: Lighthouse Trails began publishing Booklets nearly three years ago.
 Our first booklet was Ray Yungen’s 5 Things You Should Know About Contemplative Prayer.
 Ray has now updated and expanded this booklet with new information that is vital to our warning about contemplative prayer.
-The updated, expanded Booklet Tract is 18 pages long and sells for $1.95 for single copies.
+The updated, expanded Booklet is 18 pages long and sells for $1.95 for single copies.
 Quantity discounts are as much as 50% off retail.
-Our Booklet Tracts are designed to give away to others or for your own personal use.
+Our Booklets are designed to give away to others or for your own personal use.
 Below is the content of the new edition.
 To order copies of the updated expanded edition of 5 Things You Should Know About Contemplative Prayer, click here.
 This booklet also has two appendices: “A Few Common Terms” and “Christian Mystics of the Past.”

 By Ray Yungen

 It is fair to say there has been a mystical revolution throughout the Western world over the last forty years.
 Whereas mysticism was once uncommon within mainstream society, it has now become accepted and normal.
 Going by the law of the market, any reasonable person could deduce this from the number of bookshelves devoted to eastern mysticism and New Age thought in virtually all major bookstore outlets (e.g., Barnes and Noble and the now defunct Borders).
 The Borders bookstore in my hometown in Oregon offered 65 shelves to these subjects; a few decades earlier, B. Dalton bookstore had only five shelves on mysticism.
 Another indicator of the popularity of mysticism was the success of talk-show host Oprah Winfrey.
 Over the course of twenty some years, she introduced literally tens of millions of readers and viewers to the mystical life.